Bake to the roots

 • Deutsch

 2. For the dough add flour, sugar and salt to a large bowl and mix.
-Crumble the fresh yeast into pieces and add together with the butter, egg, egg yolks and the cold milk to the bowl.
+Crumble the fresh yeast into pieces and add it together with the butter, egg, egg yolks and the cold milk to the bowl.
 Knead until you get a nice smooth dough.
-Wrap loosely in plastic wrap and place in the fridge for at lest 1 hour.
+Wrap loosely in plastic wrap and place in the fridge for at least 1 hour.

-3. Take the dough out of the fridge and roll out on a floured surface to a square – about double the size of the butter square.
-Add the butter (without the plastic wrap) on top of the dough – the edges should point to the sides of the dough square (45° rotation).
+3. Take the dough out of the fridge and roll it out on a floured surface into a square, about double the size of the butter square.
+Add the butter (without the plastic wrap) on top of the dough – the edges should point to the sides of the dough square (45° angle).
 Fold the dough edges over the butter so it looks like an envelope.
 Press the seams together so the butter is completely sealed in.
 Roll out to a rectangle with triple the length of the square before.
 Fold the ends towards the center on top of each other so you get a square again with three layers.
 Wrap in plastic wrap and place in the fridge for about 30 minutes.
 Take the dough out of the fridge and repeat the process.
 Roll out again (let the open side of the package face you when rolling out) and fold again.
 Place in the fridge for another 30 minutes.

-6. For the glaze mix the confectioner’s sugar with milk and vanilla extract until you get a nice thick glaze.
+6. For the glaze mix the confectioners’ sugar with milk and vanilla extract until you get a nice thick glaze.
 Drizzle on top of the still a bit warm snegls and let dry.

 2. Für den Teig das Mehl mit dem Zucker und Salz in einer großen Schüssel vermischen.
 Hefe zerbröckeln und zusammen mit der Butter, Ei, Eigelben und der kalten Milch zugeben und alles zu einem glatten Teig kneten.
 Locker in Klarsichtfolie wickeln und für etwa 1 Stunde in den Kühlschrank legen.